 Molinari could be a nice sleeper pick.
 He played well at the U.S. Open, the British Open and the PGA Championship where he earned a top-10.
 He capped the season with a win at the Omega Mission Hills World Cup, but that was an unofficial event.
 Still, a win is a win and will certainly help his confidence.
 Francesco (OWGR #38) and brother Edoardo (OWGR #48) will be playing in the 2010 Masters based on their world rankings at the end of 2009.

 More Fantasy News

-Molinari fired a three-under 67 on Sunday at the TOUR Championship to finish one-over and tied for 21st.
+Molinari fired a four-under 67 on Sunday at the Genesis Invitational to finish six-under and tied for eighth.

-Molinari closed with a three-under 67 on Monday at the BMW Championship to finish 16-under and T8.
+Molinari closed with a one-over 73 on Sunday at the AT&T Pebble Beach Pro-Am to finish even-par and alone in 59th place.